Why It's a Huge Mistake to Buy an Email List

 Just as important as getting consent is documenting it.
 You should be able to prove when and how someone subscribed to your list.
 This documentation is your best defense if your practices are ever questioned.
 Building your list organically through valuable content and clear sign-up forms is always a better long-term strategy than buying a list of uninterested contacts.
 It helps you build trust with your audience and ensures you're communicating with people who actually want to hear from you.

-How to Spot a Reputable (and Unreputable) List Provider
+How to Vet an Email List Provider

 If you’re still considering buying an email list, think of it like buying a used car.
 You wouldn't just hand over cash without looking under the hood, right?
 The same level of scrutiny is required here.
 A reputable data provider will be transparent and welcome your questions, while a shady one will be vague and push for a quick sale.
 The difference can save you from legal trouble, a damaged sender reputation, and a completely wasted budget.